 Northern Catalpa falls in the league of many other great trees; it has no major insect or disease problems but can be damaged (although not killed) by a variety of insects and fungi in periods of stress.

-Northern Catalpa is known for its coarse, irregular, and most of all unique texture.
+Northern Catalpa is known for its coarse, irregular, and unique texture.
 This is due to its whorled branching arrangement, rapid growth, and massive leaves (between 4-12 inches in length).
-One of Wisconsin’s champion trees is located 30 yards south of the Karmann Library on the UW Platteville campus, boasting a trunk diameter of over 6 feet, a height of 66 feet, and a canopy spread of 70 feet.
+One of Wisconsin’s champion trees is located 30 yards south of the Karmann Library on the UW Platteville campus, boasting a trunk diameter of over 6 feet, a height of 82feet, and a canopy spread of 78 feet.
 The national champion is in Vanderburgh, Indiana, and is 82 feet tall and 90 feet wide.
 Looking for a big one in your area?
 Use the Wisconsin DNR’s Champion Tree Search to find one near you.

 The spectacular flowers of Northern Catalpa are truly a sight to behold.
-4-8 inch upright panicles hold scores of the 2-inch, orchid-like flowers.
+4 to 8-inch upright panicles hold scores of the 2-inch, orchid-like flowers.
 Their ruffled, white petals are accented with yellow stripes and purple spots.
 They are especially striking against the backdrop of the tree’s large heart-shaped leaves.

 Northern Catalpa’s native range is a small band along the Ohio and Mississippi rivers, between Illinois, Indiana, West Virginia, Missouri, Tennessee, and Arkansas.
 However, it has been widely planted outside its original home and has naturalized in many areas of the eastern United States.